yalmip/yalmip.github.io/_posts/commands/2016-09-17-solvebilevel.md

          0    8.8500
 ````

-As an alternative, we can tell the solver to derive the [Commands.Kkt KKT conditions], and model the complementary slackness conditions using a big-M approach, and solve the problem using a standard mixed-integer solver.
+As an alternative, we can tell the solver to derive the [KKT conditions](/command/kkt), and model the complementary slackness conditions using a big-M approach, and solve the problem using a standard mixed-integer solver.

 ````matlab
 ops = sdpsettings('bilvel.algorithm','external');